JackDeDobb/Spotflix/Documentation.md

 python3 app.py

-Navigating to the described url (this is usually part of the output) will prompt a Spotify login.
-Upon login, the user is directed to a simple page that displays a progress bar and once the recommendations are generated, it displays a table of recommendations that lists movie titles, genre, a cover, release-date, and rating.
+Navigating to the described url (this is usually part of the output and localhost:8080) will prompt a Spotify login.
+Upon login, the user is directed to a simple page that displays a progress bar and once the recommendations are generated, it displays a table of recommendations that lists movie titles, genre, a cover, release date, and rating.